danboid/shufti/README.md

 ### By Dan MacDonald

 **shufti** is a lightweight, PyQt-based image viewer.
-It automatically saves and restores the zoom level, rotation, window size, desktop location and the scrollbar positions (ie viewing area) for every image it loads, on a per-image/location basis.
-It supports viewing .jpg, .png, .gif, .tif and .bmp files, amongst others.
+It automatically saves and restores the zoom level, rotation, window size, desktop location and the scroll bar positions (viewing area) for every image it loads, on a per-image basis.
+It can view most image files including .jpg, .png, .gif, .tif and .bmp files.

-**shufti** has no GUI to consume precious image viewing space.
-It aims to be efficient and lightweight hence it will never edit images, play videos or do you a brew.
-Every images view settings are saved to a local SQlite database on your computer - shufti never modifies any image files.
+**shufti** has a very minimal GUI to consume image viewing space.
+It aims to be efficient and lightweight hence it doesn't edit images, play videos or do you a brew.
+Every image's view settings are saved to a local SQlite database file on your local disk. shufti never modifies image files.

-**shufti** is free and open source software licensed under the latest GNU Affero GPL license and should run on any platform that can run PyQt - that includes GNU/Linux, *BSD, macOS and Windows.
+**shufti** is free and open source software licensed under the BSD-2-Clause license and should run on any platform that can run PyQt which includes Linux, *BSD (tested under FreeBSD), macOS and Windows.

 ## INSTALLATION